Did you know that Oman is the oldest independent Arab state?

 Oman also exports petroleum, fish, metals and textiles.

-Do you know any interesting facts about Oman that we’ve not mentioned?
+Do you know any interesting or fun facts about Oman that we’ve not mentioned?
 Share them here in the comments section below!